-- [a] Probable maximum flood for a high-hazard potential CCR surface impoundment; - [b] One thousand-year flood for a significant-hazard potential CCR surface impoundment; or - [c] One hundred-year flood for a low-hazard potential CCR surface impoundment. - (f) Hydraulic structures underlying the base of the CCR unit or passing through the dike of the CCR unit that maintain structural integrity and are free of significant deterioration, deformation, distortion, bedding deficiencies, sedimentation, and debris which may negatively affect the operation of the hydraulic structure; and - (g) For CCR units with downstream slopes which can be inundated by the pool of an adjacent water body, such as a river, stream, or lake, downstream slopes that maintain structural stability during low pool of the adjacent water body or sudden drawdown of the adjacent water body. - (2) The periodic structural stability assessment described in this subdivision must identify any structural stability deficiencies associated with the CCR unit in addition to recommending corrective measures.
-If a deficiency or a release is identified during the periodic assessment, the owner or operator of the CCR unit must remedy the deficiency or release as soon as feasible and prepare documentation detailing the corrective measures taken. - (3) The owner or operator of the CCR unit shall obtain a certification from a qualified professional engineer stating that the initial assessment and each subsequent periodic assessment was conducted in accordance with the requirements of this section. - e.
-Periodic safety factor assessments. - (1) The owner or operator shall conduct an initial and periodic safety factor assessments for each CCR unit and document whether the calculated factors of safety for each CCR unit achieve the minimum safety factors specified below for the critical cross section of the embankment.
+[a] Probable maximum flood (PMF) for a high hazard potential CCR surface impoundment; [b] 1000-year flood for a significant hazard potential CCR surface impoundment; or [c] 1000-year flood for a low hazard potential CCR surface impoundment. (f) Hydraulic structures underlying the base of the CCR unit or passing through the dike of the CCR unit that maintain structural integrity and are free of significant deterioration, deformation, distortion, bedding deficiencies, sedimentation, and debris which may negatively affect the operation of the hydraulic structure; and (g) For CCR units with downstream slopes which can be inundated by the pool of an adjacent water body, such as a river, stream or lake, downstream slopes that maintain structural stability during low pool of the adjacent water body or sudden drawdown of the adjacent water body.
+(2) The periodic structural stability assessment described in this subdivision must identify any structural stability deficiencies associated with the CCR unit in addition to recommending corrective measures.
+If a deficiency or a release is identified during the periodic assessment, the owner or operator of the CCR unit must remedy the deficiency or release as soon as feasible and prepare documentation detailing the corrective measures taken.
+(3) The owner or operator of the CCR unit must obtain a certification from a qualified professional engineer stating that the initial assessment and each subsequent periodic assessment was conducted in accordance with the requirements of this section. e.
+Periodic safety factor assessments.
+(1) The owner or operator must conduct an initial and periodic safety factor assessments for each CCR unit and document whether the calculated factors of safety for each CCR unit achieve the minimum safety factors specified below for the critical cross section of the embankment.
 The critical cross section is the cross section anticipated to be the most susceptible of all cross sections to structural failure based on appropriate engineering considerations, including loading conditions.
-The safety factor assessments must be supported by appropriate engineering calculations. - (a) The calculated static factor of safety under the long-term, maximum storage pool loading condition must equal or exceed 1.50. - (b) The calculated static factor of safety under the maximum surcharge pool loading condition must equal or exceed 1.40. - (c) The calculated seismic factor of safety must equal or exceed 1.00. - (d) For dikes constructed of soils that have susceptibility to liquefaction, the calculated liquefaction factor of safety must equal or exceed 1.20. - (e) For new CCR surface impoundments and lateral expansions of a CCR impoundment, the calculated static factor of safety under the end-of- construction loading condition must equal or exceed 1.30.
-The assessment of this loading condition is only required for the initial safety factor assessment and is not required for subsequent assessments.
+The safety factor assessments must be supported by appropriate engineering calculations. (a) The calculated static factor of safety under the long-term, maximum storage pool loading condition must equal or exceed 1.50. (b) The calculated static factor of safety under the maximum surcharge pool loading condition must equal or exceed 1.40. (c) The calculated seismic factor of safety must equal or exceed 1.00. (d) For dikes constructed of soils that have susceptibility to liquefaction, the calculated liquefaction factor of safety must equal or exceed 1.20.

+- (e) For new CCR surface impoundments and lateral expansions of a CCR impoundment, the calculated static factor of safety under the end-of-construction loading condition must equal or exceed 1.30.
+The assessment of this loading condition is only required for the initial safety factor assessment and is not required for subsequent assessments. - (2) The owner or operator of the CCR unit must obtain a certification from a qualified professional engineer stating that the initial assessment and each subsequent periodic assessment specified in this section meets the requirements of this section.